dadddda/carousel-react/README.md

 # Carousel component using React.js

 This carousel component works on desktop and mobile devices with it's responsive design.
 It works with any HTML content.
-Supports swipes, button navigation, thumbnails for easier navigation and infinite scroll.
+Supports swipes, button navigation, thumbnails for better user experience and infinite scroll.
 It's implemented without using any third-party libraries.

 ### Install